baidu/paddle-on-k8s-operator/README.md

 ## Get Started

-For install and use operator, please checkout [Quick Start Guide](docs/quick-start-guide.md).
+For operator installation and usage, please checkout [Quick Start Guide](docs/quick-start-guide.md).

 For detailed information of how to use operator, please check out [User Guide](docs/user-guide.md).